tacaswell/tacaswell.github.io/content/intermediate-git.md

 While technically pure, fully distributed collaboration is deeply impractical.
-Almost every project has socially picked a central repository to be considered the "cannonical" repository.
+Almost every project has socially picked a central repository to be considered the "canonical" repository.
 For example for Matplotlib [matplotlib/matplotlib](https://github/matplotlib/matplotlib) is _the_ ground truth repository.
 At the end of the day what _is_ Matplotlib the library is that git history, full stop.
 Because of the special social role that